PacksGamingHD/CrystalOS/README.md

-Note: This is still avalible to download and use however, this project is somewhat abandoned.
+Note: This is still avalible to download and use however, this project is fully abandoned.
 If you have any issues please use the Issues tab.

 ArduinoOS
 =========